realrolfje/balloontv/documentation/how-to-build.md

 2. Select "Arduino as ISP" in the Tools > Programmer menu.
 3. Select Tools > “Burn Bootloader” command from the Tools menu.

 Check for error messages.
-Your AT Tiny should now have a bootloader on it, and you could try to upload a blink sketch to it if you want to make sure it works.
+Your ATTiny should now have a bootloader on it, and you could try to upload a blink sketch to it if you want to make sure it works.

 Building and Programming